 Did you know that the water in Copenhagen’s harbour is so clean that you can actually swim in it?
 The Havnebadet Islands Brygge consists of four different outdoor pools.
 Here, you can join the locals in taking a refreshing dip into the cool water and enjoy beautiful views of the city at the same time.
 The entry to the outdoor pools is free and guarantees a refreshing break after a day full of sightseeing.

-If you prefer a swim close to the beach, you can easily reach Amager Strand, Copenhagen’s largest beach, with public transport.
+If you prefer to swim at the beach, you can easily reach Amager Strand, Copenhagen’s largest beach, with public transport.
 The lagoon is surrounded by a beautiful dune landscape and an urban park.
 From a variety of water sports to volleyball or a scenic picnic, the beach is packed with cultural and other exciting events throughout the long days of summer.

 Spend the warm Scandinavian summer nights strolling around the harbour and discover Copenhagen’s unique street food culture.
 Make your way to Reffen, a market with over 30 food stalls right at the harbourside.
 The vendors offer food from a variety of cuisines.

-From one of the favourite fast foods of the Copenhagener’s, burgers, to colourful homemade ice cream and from regional African dishes with Baobab juice to delicious Middle Eastern kebabs - whatever you’re craving after a long day at the beach, this is the perfect spot for enjoying refreshing drinks and tasty dinners on a warm summer day.
+From one of the favourite fast foods of the Copenhagener’s, burgers, to colourful homemade ice cream and from regional African dishes with Baobab juice to delicious Middle Eastern kebabs - whatever you’re craving after a long day at the beach or out on the town, this is the perfect spot to enjoy refreshing drinks and tasty dinners on a warm summer day.